SEO ·

 Optimizing your design and UX for search engines

 Now that we’ve covered content quality, let’s move on to user experience (UX) and webpage optimization.
+Organizing and prioritizing web pages within a site architecture is crucial for enhancing both user experience and search engine visibility.

 The rest of this post covers the non-keyword-related SEO best practices you can use to improve crawl efficiency and provide a better user experience for readers.